Stemanz/restring/README.md

 It returns, in table-friendly format, aggregated results from **analyses of multiple comparisons**.

-Results can readily be visualized via **highly customizable heat/clustermaps** to produce beautiful publication-grade pics.
+Results can readily be visualized via **highly customizable heat/clustermaps** and **bubble plots** to produce beautiful publication-grade pics.
 Plus, it's got a GUI!

 What KEGG pathway was found in which comparisons?
 What pvalues?
 What DE genes annotated in that pathway were shared in those comparisons?
 How can I simultaneously show results for all my experimental groups, for all terms, all at once?
 This can all be managed by ```restring```.